Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • $100–$600 per month

-The overall health care costs for Labrador Retrievers can be upwards of $600.
-This is based on several factors like food, how many times you choose to groom them, the pet insurance you choose, and more.
-The range in costs is so vast because there are layers to the quality of these different things depending on your lifestyle and finances.
+The healthcare costs for Labrador Retrievers can be upwards of $600.
+This is based on several factors, such as veterinary fees, medications, the pet insurance you choose, and more.
+The range in costs is vast because some Labs are treated for minor conditions like allergies and flea infestations.

 sick dog examine by vet